leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/display/overlays.rst

 ===========

 Mask
    Show :ref:`Masks <sculpt-mask-menu>` as overlays on an object.
-The opacity of the overlay can be controlled.
+The opacity of the overlay can be adjusted.
 Face Sets
    Show :ref:`Face Sets <sculpting-editing-facesets>` as overlays on an object.
-The opacity of the overlay can be controlled.
+   The opacity of the overlay can be adjusted.

 Vertex Paint
 ============